ampache/python3-ampache/README.rst

 * Password handshake auth is available now.
 * This library now supports every Ampache API release (3, 4 and 5)
+* You can save and restore from a json config file using new methods
+  * set_config_path: Set a folder to your config path
+  * get_config: Load the config and set Ampache globals
+  * save_config: Save the config file with the current globals

+AMPACHE_URL = The URL of your Ampache server AMPACHE_USER = config["ampache_user"]
+AMPACHE_KEY = Your encrypted apikey OR password if using password auth AMPACHE_SESSION = Current session auth from the handshake.
+Use to reconnect to an existing session AMPACHE_API = API output format "json" || "xml"

 INSTALL
 =======